Research

 with Federico Kochen

-We study and quantify the aggregate study and quantify the aggregate implications of the trade of firms in the presence of financial frictions.
-In the U.S., one out of four entrepreneurs purchased their business.
-In the cross-section, younger, smaller, and higher return to capital firms have the highest trading rates.
-To explain these findings, we propose a general equilibrium model of entrepreneurship with a frictional market for firms where gains from trade arise from credit constraints, incomplete markets, and preference shocks.
-Using firm-level data from several high-income countries, we document that post-trade firm dynamics are consistent with the trade of firms alleviating financial constraints, as predicted by the model.
-Our quantitative results for the U.S. suggest that firms' trade significantly improves allocative efficiency, accounting for 9.1% of entrepreneurial output and 2.2% of TFP.
-We argue that the trade of firms can play an even more important role in less financially developed economies.
+We study and quantify the aggregate implications of the trade of firms in the presence of financial frictions.
+Empirically, we document that one in four U.S. entrepreneurs purchased their business, with younger, smaller, and higher average revenue product of capital (ARPK) firms having the highest trading rates.
+After trade, capital outpaces output growth, reducing firms’ ARPK over time.
+To explain these findings, we propose a general equilibrium model of entrepreneurship with a frictional market for firms where the trade of firms alleviates financial constraints.
+We show that the predictions from our theory are consistent with the cross-sectional and longitudinal facts.
+Our quantitative results indicate that firms’ trade significantly improves allocative efficiency, with potential larger gains in less financially developed economies.
+We provide cross-country evidence supporting this prediction.

 The Business Cycle Volatility Puzzle: Emerging vs Developed Economies